cydanil/icepap-ipassign/README.md

                 `ipassign.commands`
   - `[payload size]` describes the quantity of bytes in the payload to read.

-Here is the anatomy of a broadcast message:
+Here is the anatomy of a discovery message:

     0x78 0x45 0xC4 0xF7 0x8F 0x48   # mac
     0x00                            # target id (broadcast)